yrwang501/drl_uav/ReadMe.md

 catkin build
 ```

 # How to run UAV_DRL in Gazebo environment
+(The following Route is in my PC!!!)
 (talker.py)
 ## 1. run pixhawk connection(MAVROS)
 ```